 Namgyal Momo Tibetan Eatery

 Think Budapest is too small to find here delicious Tibetan food?
 Think again.
 On a District 9 side street hides Tsewang Namgyal’s tiny eatery, Namgyal Momo, where he serves up some seriously tasty Tibetan classics.
 Tsewang, a gregarious political refugee from Tibet who came to Budapest in 2005, speaks fluent Hungarian and appears to know each customer by name.

 Although mainly a takeout, I urge you to sit down and take in the unusual atmosphere of this snug space.
-Photos of Buddha and the current Dalai Lama blanket the walls, and it's easy to lose yourself in the soft, Philip Glass-esque repetitive Tibetan music endlessly streaming from the speakers.
+Photos of Buddha and the Dalai Lama blanket the walls, and it's easy to lose yourself in the soft, Philip Glass-esque Tibetan music looping from the speakers.